 “The ultimate tragedy is a young person taking their own life because they feel like there’s no help,” Kaplan says.
 “But there’s also the tragic consequence of a young adolescent who does continue to go to school, but feels not welcome and not supported and is not able to focus on learning.”

-Chase Stein, 16, actually finds comfort among his peers.
-“I found a lot of support in my educational environment,” says the Wylie E. Groves High School student.
+Chase Stein, 16 at the time of publication, actually finds comfort among his peers.
+“I found a lot of support in my educational environment,” says the former Wylie E. Groves High School student.
 Chase, born Rachael, identifies as “genderqueer,” a term used in the LGBT community to signify someone who identifies as both sexes, opposite their birth sex or someone who eschews gender labels.

 “I think that while ‘man’ and ‘woman’ are terms that the vast majority of people can identify with one way or the other, a lot of people fall somewhere in the middle of the gender spectrum,” Chase says.
 “That is how I feel – somewhere in the middle.”